achepko/Fontend_mentor-projects/README.md

 # Fontend_mentor-projects
-This is repo for my pet-projects
-SSSS
+This is a solution to the Product preview card component challenge on Frontend Mentor.